How to Find the Best Meal Replacement Shakes for Crohn’s Disease

 Living with Crohn’s disease can be stressful and overwhelming because you have to pay close attention to what you eat.

-Certain foods can trigger symptoms, called flares, including diarrhea and stomach pain.
+Certain foods can trigger symptoms, called flares, such as diarrhea and stomach pain.

-And the protein requirement for Crohn’s patients with active disease is 1.2 to 1.5 grams per kilogram of bodyweight per day, which is considerably more than that of the general population (0.8 g/kg/day) (Eur J Nutr, 2020).
+Moreover, the protein requirements for Crohn’s patients with active disease is 1.2-1.5 grams per kilogram of bodyweight per day (Eur J Nutr, 2021).

-Eating all this extra food can be challenging, especially for someone with a sensitive stomach, which is where meal replacement shakes can help.
+Eating all this extra food can be challenging, especially for someone with a sensitive gut, which is where meal replacement shakes can help.

 Meal replacement shakes can be a convenient and effective way to ensure that you are getting the nutrients you need without irritating your gut.

-Clinical research even suggests that liquid nutritional supplementation can have a positive impact on the onset and progression of IBD (Nutrients, 2017).
+Clinical research also confirms that liquid nutritional supplementation can have a positive impact on the onset and progression of IBD (Nutrients, 2017).

 Here is a summary of the benefits of meal replacement shakes for individuals with Crohn’s: